utPLSQL/utPLSQL/docs/userguide/advanced_data_comparison.md

     ut.expect( l_actual ).to_equal( l_expected ).join_by('USERNAME, USER_ID');
 end;
 ```

-### Joining cursors using attributes of object in column list
+### Joining using attributes of object in column list

-`join_by` allows for joining cursor data by attributes of object from column list of the compared cursors.
+`join_by` allows for joining data by attributes of object from column list of the compared compound data types.

 To reference attribute as PK, use slash symbol `/` to separate nested elements.